 D.C. has a TapIt program that partners with over 750 businesses and attractions around the District to provide free tap water to residents and visitors.
 No one will think you’re strange for refilling your water bottle—and D.C. tap water actually tastes pretty great.
 Buy yourself something to remember your visit by with all the money you save.

 Don’t have a bottle?
-If you take a guided tour, you will get a free bottle of water on your bus.
+If you take our guided tour, you will get a free bottle of water on your bus.

-SmarTrip cards are refillable cards you can use on just about every transit provider in the D.C. metro area—including the bus, light rail, subway, and even the transit lines to popular D.C. suburbs in Maryland and Virginia.
+Download SmarTrip app and instantly add funds, buy money-saving passes, check balances, set up auto reload, and more, all from the palm of your hand.
+You can use it on just about every transit provider in the D.C. metro area—including the bus, light rail, subway, and even the transit lines to popular D.C. suburbs in Maryland and Virginia.

-Buy one before your trip; you can always add to it throughout your stay.
-A one-day unlimited pass is just $14.75, which is a great value if you plan to see a lot of different parts of the city.
+A one-day unlimited pass is just $13.50, which is great value if you plan to see a lot of different parts of the city.

-You can also enjoy other water activities like kayaking the Potomac River, riding paddle boats in the Tidal Basin, or taking a Duck boat tour.
+You can also enjoy other water activities like kayaking the Potomac River or taking a paddle boat ride in the Tidal Basin.

 Don’t miss some of the gorgeous harbors in the area, especially the Washington Harbour in Georgetown and the National Harbor in Maryland.
-Treat your family to a ride on the National Wheel for spectacular views of the city.
+Treat your family to a ride on the National Wheel for spectacular views of the city or take a private boat tour!

 Washington is an extremely walkable city—it’s probably the best way to explore the neighborhoods and charming districts.
 And even if you book a guided city tour, you’ll still have to walk a good bit to get from parking spaces to the attractions themselves.